wp-plugins/constant-contact-api/readme.txt

 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

+= 2.3.8 =
+* Reduced number of API calls in Admin if the settings are not correct.
+* Added Akismet spam filtering
+* Fixed many issues with the Form Designer
+	- Selected a form by default
+	- Fixed broken Form Text field updating process
+	- Fixed live updating for Form Alignment settings
+	- Fixed issue with required fields not working
+	- Added support for text color in the Form Text box
+	- Added confirmation before deleting a form
+* Added an unique `id` to each form for valid HTML on pages with multiple forms
+* Made General Interest list not editable, since editing doesn't work anyway
+* CC password now a text field to help password entry
+* Changed how `session_start()` is called; should fix a potential bug

 = 2.3.7 =
 * Fixed fatal error for users with PHP versions not supporting `checkdnsrr` function for email domain validation.